-Staff will dress in a professional, appropriate manner.
+Staff will dress in a formal, professional, appropriate manner.
+The staff dress code is set out in the Staff Handbook.

 Clothes or tattoos will not display any offensive or political slogans.

 There may be formal occasions where a specific dress code is required, and this will be communicated with staff prior to the event.